 What are the major risk factors?

-- Those considered at high risk for hepatitis A infection in the larger Middle Tennessee outbreak include:
+- Those considered at high risk for hepatitis A infection in this outbreak include:

 - Men who have sex with men.